buty4649/rf/README.md

 # rf

-**rf** is a CLI tool written in Ruby that allows you to filter text/JSON/YAML files using code.
-While tools like **awk**, **jq**, and **yq** can be used to process these files, they require learning their respective usage and syntax. **rf** allows you to accomplish similar tasks using Ruby code, making it a familiar tool for Rubyists.
+rf is a CLI tool that filters text/JSON/YAML with Ruby code.
+These files are processed using tools such as [awk](https://www.gnu.org/software/gawk/manual/gawk.html), [jq](https://jqlang.github.io/jq/), and [yq](https://github.com/mikefarah/yq), each of which requires you to learn how to use them and their syntax.
+With rf, you can write equivalent processing in Ruby code, making it a tool that Rubyists can easily use.

-**rf** is built using [mruby](https://github.com/mruby/mruby) and consists of a standalone binary file.
-There is no need to install Ruby separately to use **rf**.
-You can start using it immediately by downloading the binary file, making it a convenient feature.
+rf is built using [mruby](https://github.com/mruby/mruby) and consists of a single binary file.
+You don't need to install Ruby separately to use rf.
+One of the features of rf is that you can start using it immediately by downloading the binary file.

 ## Quick Start Guide

-Replace a part of the text:
+Replace part of the text

 ```sh
 rf 'gsub(/hello/, "world")' example.txt
 ```

-Read from standard input:
+Read from standard input

 ```sh
 rf 'gsub(/hello/, "world")' < example.txt
 ```

-Display only the lines that contain a specific pattern:
+Display only lines that contain specific patterns

 ```sh
 rf '/hello/' example.txt
 ```

-You can use UTF-8 patterns:
+UTF-8 can also be used for specified patterns

 ```sh
 rf '/🍣/' example.txt
 ```

-Add the second column of a comma-separated file:
+Add the second column of comma-separated files

 ```sh
 rf -F, 's||=0;s+=_2; at_exit{putts s}' example.csv
 ```

-Output a specific key from a JSON file:
+Output a specific key in a JSON file

 ```sh
 rf -j '.a.b' example.json
 ```

-Output a specific key from a YAML file:
+Output a specific key in a YAML file

 ```sh
 rf -y '.a.b' example.json